 Tragically, by the time of King’s triumph, Nkrumah had been deposed and humiliated.
 The mountain he had set himself to climb was too steep, and his enemies were too many.
 Perhaps most fatefully, Nkrumah’s embrace of violence as the means of liberation””albeit under extreme duress””scarred the previously civic and peaceable tradition of Africa’s emancipation.
 The addiction to armed struggle and the coup d’état disfigured the African left for a long generation and also estranged African liberation from its erstwhile broad base of sympathy in America.

-Last night in Chicago, Senator Barack Obama made only passing reference to the civil rights struggle and never mentioned his own identity save as an American.
+On a balmy November night just ten weeks ago, Senator Barack Obama made only passing reference to the civil rights struggle and never mentioned his own identity save as an American.
 He did not need to.
 The picture of an African American family on the podium, about to enter the White House, said it all.
-Across America, last night was a liberation day, celebrated with astonishing euphoria.
+Across America, the night of November 4/5 was a liberation day, celebrated with astonishing euphoria.
 A peaceful revolution.
 African Americans walked inches taller.
 In Harvard Square””not, admittedly, characteristic of the U.S.””where I joined the revelry with my wife and small son, there was total jubilation.
 Among the Obama stickers was a Kenyan flag.

-There’s no doubt that Obama’s victory restores the world’s faith in American democracy and the American promise of equality and boundless possibility.
+There’s no doubt that Obama’s victory restores the world’s””and America’s””faith in American democracy and the American promise of equality and boundless possibility.
 There’s no question that this resonates particularly deeply in Africa, where young people cannot fail to draw the contrast between what has just happened in America, and their own leaders who possess a less-than-total commitment to democracy and human rights.
-Young Africans especially long for the change that Obama’s campaign has exemplified.
-Whatever policies the Obama Administration pursues towards Africa, the simple fact that he has been elected transforms America’s standing.
-The gracious concession speech by John McCain should also be studied by African leaders.
+Whatever policies the Obama Administration pursues towards Africa, the simple fact that he has been elected and taken office transforms America’s standing.
+The gracious concession speech by John McCain on that fateful November night should also be studied by African leaders.
 America’s political system has shown itself more principled and robust than many could have imagined.
-It challenges Africa’s leaders to take democracy and human rights with the same seriousness.
+It challenges Africa’s leaders to take democracy and human rights with the commensurate seriousness.